Traveling internationally in the post-pandemic world can be challenging to say the least.

 No tests or quarantines are needed and all countries are welcome.

-Visitors will only have to show proof of insurance, as well as fill out an online health form before entering.
+Visitors will only have to show proof of insurance, (new exemption for vaccinated passengers) as well as fill out an online health form before entering.

 Read more about the Dominican Republic Reopening for Tourism and everything you need to know before you go.